 By Charles M. Skinner

 Many are the scenes of religious miracles in this country, although French Canada and old Mexico boast of more.
-So late as the prosaic year of 1889 the Virgin was seen to descend into the streets of Johnstown, Pennsylvania, to save hermitage on the Catholic church in that place, when it was swept by a deluge in which hundreds of persons perished.
-It was the wrath of the Madonna that caused just such a flood in New Mexico long years ago.
-There is in the old Church of Our Lady of Guadalupe, in Santa Fe, a picture that commemorates the appearance of the Virgin to Juan Diego, an Indian in Guadalupe, old Mexico, in the sixteenth century.
-She commanded that a chapel should be built for her, but the bishop of the diocese declared that the man had been dreaming and told him to go away.
+So late as the prosaic year of 1889, the Virgin was seen to descend into the streets of Johnstown, Pennsylvania, to save hermitage on the Catholic Church in that place, when it was swept by a deluge in which hundreds of persons perished.
+The wrath of the Madonna caused just such a flood in New Mexico long years ago.
+There is in the old Church of Our Lady of Guadalupe, in Santa Fe, a picture that commemorates the appearance of the Virgin to Juan Diego, an Indian in Guadalupe, old Mexico, in the 16th century.
+She commanded that a chapel be built for her, but the diocese bishop declared that the man had been dreaming and told him to go away.

-After a long and dangerous climb, they were found, to the Indian’s amazement, growing in the snow.
-He filled his blanket with them and returned to the Episcopal residence, but when he opened the folds before the dignitary, he was more amazed to find not flowers, but a glowing picture painted on his blanket.
+After a long and dangerous climb, they were found growing in the snow to the Indian’s amazement.
+He filled his blanket with them and returned to the Episcopal residence, but when he opened the folds before the dignitary, he was more amazed to find no flowers but a glowing picture painted on his blanket.
 It hangs now in Guadalupe but is duplicated in Santa Fe, where a statue of the Virgin is also kept.
-These treasures are greatly prized and are resorted to in time of illness and threatened disaster, the statue being taken through the streets in procession when the rainy season is due.
-Collections of money are then made and prayers are put up for rain, to which appeals the Virgin makes a prompt response, the priests pointing triumphantly to the results of their intercession.
+These treasures are greatly prized and are resorted to in times of illness and threatened disaster, the statue being taken through the streets in procession when the rainy season is due.
+Collections of money are then made, and prayers are put up for rain, to which appeals the Virgin makes a prompt response, the priests pointing triumphantly to the results of their intercession.

 About the Author: Charles M. Skinner (1852-1907) authored the complete nine-volume set of Myths and Legends of Our Own Land in 1896.
 This tale is excerpted from these excellent works, which are now in the public domain.